-If you, someone you know, or an associated group has performed outstandingly in the past year, you are encouraged to submit an award nomination.
+If you, someone you know, or an associated group has performed outstandingly in the field of vehicle crimes investigation, apprehension, reduction, prevention or technology usage during the past year, you are encouraged to submit an award nomination.
 All submissions should identify the name(s) of the individual(s) being nominated and the name of the award for which they are being nominated.
 All award nominations should be submitted in a narrative format – there is no formal submission document.
+The narrative should explain why the individual/group is being nominated, specifics (including dollar values, project/investigation time frames, volume/quantities recovered, arrests, personnel details, etc.), and an overall summary about why the award is warranted.
 If a group is to be recognized, the lead investigator must be identified, and he/she will receive the award while the rest of the group will be recognized.
-There will not be individual plaques for multiple winners.
+There will not be individual plaques for individuals within a nominated group.

-All awards have a submission deadline of September 1 of each year, and awards are presented at the TAVTI/SCRC Annual Conference.
+All awards have a submission deadline of August 1 of each year, and awards are presented at the TAVTI Annual Conference.

 All nominations should be mailed or e-mailed to: